 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Earp has relatively fewer families with younger children, and/or college students.
 Combined, this makes Earp a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The population of Earp has a very low overall level of education: only 6.78% of people over 25 hold a 4-year college degree or higher.
+The citizens of Earp have a very low rate of college education: just 6.78% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Earp in 2022 was $31,229, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $124,916 for a family of four.
 However, Earp contains both very wealthy and poor people as well.